conda/conda/docs/source/user-guide/getting-started.rst

    different path, see ``conda create --help``.

-   TIP: Since you did not specify a version of Python, conda installs the same version used when conda was downloaded and installed.
+   TIP: Since you did not specify a version of Python, conda installs the same version you used when you downloaded and installed Anaconda.

 #.
 Create a new environment and then install a different version
    of Python along with 2 packages named Astroid and Babel: